rse/extraction/README.md

 Usage
 -----

+The Extraction library exposes two API functions:

+### `extract`

+This is the main API method for extracting an object tree from an object graph with the help of a tree extraction DSL.

 ```
 extraction.extract(graph: object, spec: string, options?: object): object
 ```

+FIXME

+### `reify`

+This is a utility API method to re-generate an object graph from an object tree by reifying all self-references back to the referenced objects.

 ```
 extraction.reify(tree: object, options?: object): object
 ```

+FIXME

 Implementation Notice
 ---------------------